zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ```
 </details>

-Bearing this in mind, it makes sense to define a `CountriesRestRepository`
+Bearing this in mind, it makes sense to define a `RestCountriesRepository`
 that retrieves a list of all countries from the countries API.
 It will be
 the responsibility of this repository to hand us a list of countries with
 the required data fields.

 To make the dependency inversion principle explicit, we could opt for an
-additional `CountriesRepository` interface, that belongs to our domain.
+additional `CountriesRepository` interface/protocol, that belongs to our domain.
 This way, our domain really dictates the outside world what it wants
-to receive.

-Analogously, we can also define a `CsvWriter` that receives this list of
-countries, converts it into a nested array of data fields, and feeds it
-to the Python `csv.writer()`.
+to receive, as the interface is written as part of our domain.

 # Instructions for the greenfield approach